I have always found early child development fascinating…

 6. Talk And Listen

-It is thought that babies learn the most important elements of language in the first 12 months of life before they can even speak!
+Babies learn the most important elements of language in the first 12 months of life before they can even speak.

 In addition, setting aside certain times of the day for fully focused talking and listening is important.
 This is best done at mealtimes, bath time and bedtime.